3mdeb/conferences/2025/lpc/future-of-platform-security-measurement.md

 **ME not in manufacturing mode**
 * check IFD is locked ?
-  + cannot be done with kernel lockdown (Secure Boot) - opporunity for an in-kernel implementation?
+  + cannot be done with kernel lockdown (UEFI Secure Boot) - opporunity for an in-kernel implementation?
 * more ???